Why business is beginning to panic about Brexit

 A messy exit would result in chaos at border crossings, where new customs infrastructure would need to be installed.

-Dover, the country's main port for trade, has warned that just two minutes of extra processing time per truck "would cause [lines] of over 17 miles."
+The Port of Dover, which handles 17% of the country's trade in goods, has warned that just two minutes of extra processing time per truck "would cause [lines] of over 17 miles."

 If fresh foods were stuck at the border -- say tomatoes from Spain -- they could rot before they reach grocery shelves.
 The U.K. currently gets about 30% of its food from the EU.